The

 businesses, and by farmers, all

+called on the federal government to protect property and restore civil order.
 However, some companies didn't wait for government response and took control of local law enforcement, hiring armed police officers and militia men to protect their assets.
 It must be said that one kink in hiring local mercenaries to rough up a disgruntled workforce is that many of the thugs refused to fire upon the strikers, many of which were relatives or friends.
 The chaos finally came to an end when President Rutherford Hayes authorized federal troops to use violent force on the strikers in order to protect machines owned by railroad companies.

 Rutherford’s